V0idpool/Voidbot-Discord-Bot/README.md

+[!Voidbot Discord Bot README!]
-README Currently being drafted.
-If you have questions reach out to me directly

-via Discord, my username is: voidpool1
+If you have questions reach out to me directly via Discord, my username is: voidpool1

-Voidbot-Discord-Bot README

-You will need multiple API Keys, they are listed below and links are included to make accounts to get your keys.
+You will need multiple API's, they are listed below and links are included to make accounts to get your keys.

 ChatGPT API: https://platform.openai.com/api-keys
 Create an account, Choose API Keys menu option on the far left.